bvieira/backend-test/README.md

 List of technologies that I chose to work:
 * golang - performance, low memory consumption, fast, fun, opensource, easy to deploy, clean and much more =)
 * elasticsearch - the problem was text searching, so elasticsearch was a good option
+* goji - request multiplexer
 * docker/docker-compose - container, helps to guarantees the environment creation and isolates the development
-* goji - request multiplexer
 * govendor - simple go tool for vendor control

+# Improvements
+Somethings that should be done for a better performance and for production:
+* process asynchronous jobs received on 'Add jobs', send in bulks using more than one goroutine
+* authentication on 'Add jobs'
+* 'Delete jobs' service
+* custom configuration for elasticsearch docker
+* configure docker to be able to use golang elastic client's sniff (https://github.com/olivere/elastic/wiki/Docker)

 # Build
 ```sh